-- Butter – I use a salted butter and I prefer to brown it because it adds a whole new dimension of flavour making it very deep and caramely sort.
-Also it helps the cookie to spread while baking.
+- Butter – I use salted butter and I prefer to brown it because it adds a whole new dimension of flavour making it very deep and caramely sort.
+Also, it helps the cookie to spread while baking.

 - Sugar – I like using a blend of white and brown sugar because I get the best of both worlds.
 White sugar makes the cookie crispy and makes it spread less.
 Brown sugar makes a softer chewier cookie, it has a more intense flavour and makes the cookie spread more.

 - Chocolate – This one is a deal-breaker.
 The type of chocolate you use determines how delicious your cookie will be.
 So, pick your favourite and do not compromise, it is totally worth it.

 - Why does the chocolate puddle form?
 SO here’s the thing about chocolate… Only tempered chocolate sets at room temperature.
 When you bake the cookies at such a high temperature when you place that piece of chocolate during the last few minutes of baking the heat melts the chocolate and ruins the temper, hence it melts and it stays liquid and gooey (unless you keep the cookies in a refrigerator after baking.)

 - Resting the dough – This is a very crucial step.
 The resting time lets the flour hydrate and helps the dough develop in flavour.
 I recommend refrigerating the dough for 8-10 hours (overnight).
 IT IS ABSOLUTELY WORTH IT.

 This dough freezes really well too.
 Just chill the dough as per the recipe.
 Scoop out the cookie balls and then freeze according to the instructions.
 This recipe is a keeper and I hope you love it as much as we at our home do.

 - 200 g salted butter to make brown butter

 - 200 + 50 g all purpose flour (add the 50 g extra flour little by little in case the dough seems too moist)